hanggrian/IIT-CS425/assignments/homework1_3.md

 ![Screenschot for answer 17.](https://github.com/hendraanggrian/IIT-CS425/raw/assets/sailing-db/17.png)

+## Problem 18

-## 18. Get names of boats that have exactly 1 reservation.
+> Get names of boats that have exactly 1 reservation.

 ```sql
 SELECT `Bname` FROM Boats AS b